danprince/danthedev.com/_posts/15-09-09-lisp-in-your-language.md

 ## Do

-Let's put test out our new special forms and implement `do`.
+Let's test out our new special forms and implement `do`.
 It evaluates all of its arguments, which allows us to evaluate multiple expressions in series.

 In traditional Lisp: